Offered for Just$110pp

 ATM is often referred to as the “Cave of the Crystal Maiden” due to a unique skeleton discovered in its depths.
 Originally thought to be a young woman, the bones of the sacrificial victim have calcified over the years, giving the skeleton a shimmery crystal appearance.
 To view the “Crystal Maiden”, visitors must climb a ladder to access a recessed ledge.
 In addition to the “Crystal Maiden”, 14 different other skeletons have been discovered in ATM, including seven children whom archeologists have determined were under the age of 5.

 ATM is also home to large numbers of clay pots as well as shattered clay potsherds that were used to hold food sacrificed to the gods.
-One interesting pot that archeologists discovered has a detailed image of a monkey drawn near its rim.
+One interesting pot that archaeologists discovered has a detailed image of a monkey drawn near its rim.
 Other objects that have been discovered include obsidian knives placed in the area where the sacrificial victims were discovered, believed to have been used as part of the bloody religious ceremonies.
-Forensic archeologists have uncovered evidence that some of the victims were both bound and tortured, allowing visitors today to marvel at the piles of bone fragments that are all that remain.
+Forensic archaeologists have uncovered evidence that some of the victims were both bound and tortured, allowing visitors today to marvel at the piles of bone fragments that are all that remain.

-By carbon dating the artifacts, archeologists have determined that the ATM Cave was used throughout the end of the Classical Period (800 to 1000 AD), a time when much of Belize was suffering from drought.
+By carbon dating the artifacts, archaeologists have determined that the ATM Cave was used throughout the end of the Classical Period (800 to 1000 AD), a time when much of Belize was suffering from drought.
 Rediscovered in the modern era in 1989, ATM is a valuable historical site because its contents have lain undisturbed for approximately 1,000 years.
 After careful exploration and documentation, the government of Belize opened ATM Cave to restricted public visitation in 1998.

 ATM Cave is part of a larger cave system that is located in the Tapir Mountain Nature Reserve approximately a half-hour drive from Roaring Creek Village via the Western Highway.
 Visitors who wish to visit ATM must be accompanied by guides licensed by the Department of Archeology.
 To reach the cave, visitors must follow a path through the jungle and then cross the Roaring Creek River.
 At the entrance of the cave, visitors must then swim approximately 30 feet (10 meters) to get to a large rock.
 Visitors must then make their way along a creek bed, stopping occasionally to swim across additional pools of water before reaching the location of the artifacts and remains of sacrificial victims.